Charles Amissah: Colleagues of Deceased Who Was Ignored by 3 Hospitals Hold Vigil

 The death of the 29-year-old was confirmed by his family.

-The hospitals that denied him care have been detailed as the Police Hospital, the Greater Accra Regional Hospital and the Korle-Bu Teaching Hospital.
+The medical facilities that denied him care have since been disclosed.
+These include the Police Hospital, the Greater Accra Regional Hospital and the Korle-Bu Teaching Hospital.

 Charles Amissah's colleagues wore black attire and stood on the compound of their workplace while they honoured the memory of their loved one.
 They sang, prayed and paid tributes to Charles Amissah.